Erica Garner Never Stopped Fighting

 The [CCRB] recommended that Daniel Pantaleo’s records be released and de Blasio has also refused to do that, right?

 Yes.
 Though a source from the CCRB leaked them, so I got to see them.
 I also filed a FOIA request right around my father’s death.
-A couple of weeks after the leaked information I got a letter in the mail from the city stating that the CCRB found that the fact that he used a chokehold was substantiated and that Pantaleo had a previous complaint against him that was also substantiated.
+A couple of weeks after the leaked information, I got a letter in the mail from the city stating that the CCRB found that the fact that he used a chokehold was substantiated and that Pantaleo had a previous complaint against him that was also substantiated.
 Still, nothing has been done.

 Pantaleo’s been getting raises for the past three years — more than $100,000.
 He’s still working.
 And that’s it.
-He’s just got more money. more money and no punishment.
+He’s just got more money, more money and no punishment.

 But I think we should start from the bottom and go all the way to the top because it’s not just one person.
-Matt Taibbi interviewed someone from the police side and basically the order was coming up from the higher ups saying that my father was a problem.
+Matt Taibbi interviewed someone from the police side and basically the order was coming up from the higher-ups saying that my father was a problem.
 They needed to get him out of there, by any means necessary.
 So it wasn’t really about him being arrested for cigarettes.

 And there are a lot of people involved with covering up my father’s murder.
 Like the police report that was found right after my father’s death stated that he didn’t complain of not being able to breathe.
 But clearly on the video you can hear him say, “I can’t breathe.”